sdcondon/SCClassicalPlanning/README.md

 For documentation of the package itself, see https://sdcondon.net/SCClassicalPlanning/.

-## Developer Documentation
+## Source Documentation

-I've not bothered writing up any documentation for developers - and likely won't unless someone else expresses an interest in contributing.
+I've not bothered writing up any documentation of the source - and likely won't unless someone else expresses an interest in contributing.
 I use Visual Studio, and once cloned, it should "just work" as far as compiling is concerned.

 ## Issues and Contributions